nidium/Nidium/README_WINDOWS.md

   - select 'Visual C++
   - unselect select 'Windows and Web Development|Universal Windows App Development Tools|Windows 10 SDK (10.0.10586)"
-  - unselect 'Microsoft Web Developer Tools' next, .... and time for a coffee break
+  - unselect 'Microsoft Web Developer Tools'

-When the installation is done, you can take another coffeebreak to start Visual Studio for the first time, but it is not needed.
+  - next, the installation takes longer then a coffe break, so you could continue with the steps below.

-When this set up is done, you can hack on nidium with just your favorite editor  and the configure_* scripts.
+When the installation is done, you can take another coffeebreak to start Visual Studio for the first time, but it is not needed: Our intention is that you can hack on nidium with just your favorite editor and the configure_* scripts.

 ## Mozilla build